blink1073/phosphor-properties/README.md

 omit the type declarations when using a language other than TypeScript.

 **Raw API:**

 Consumers of a class will not typically interact with properties directly.
-The following examples demonstrate the Property API which will be used by class authors.
+The following examples demonstrate the Property API which will be used by class authors to define the behavior of a class' properties.
 Most classes will encapsulate property access for the user by exposing the properties as getters/setters or static methods.
-See the subsequent section for examples of recommended design patterns.
+See the subsequent section for recommended design patterns.

 ```typescript
 import { IPropertyChangedArgs, IPropertyOwner, Property } from 'phosphor-properties';